Unith: History

 In August 2019, Crowd Media secured a AU $3.7 million investment from a European Consortium led by South African businessman Steven Schapera, a co-founder of BECCA Cosmetics.
 After expanding BECCA to more than 35 countries around the world, he exited when the business was sold to Estee Lauder for a reported US $200 million.
 Following the investment in Crowd Media, Schapera was appointed Chairman of the company.

-In January 2021, Domenic Carosa resigned from his role as CEO of Crowd Media to concentrate on other blockchain-related ventures which included Banxa, a cryptocurrency on-boarding platform that he co-founded and held the role of Chairman.
-Other blockchain businesses with links to Carosa include Earnity, Apollo Capital, Blockmate Ventures, Hivello and Midpoint.
+In January 2021, Domenic Carosa resigned from his role as CEO of Crowd Media to concentrate on other blockchain-related ventures, which included Banxa, a cryptocurrency onboarding platform that he co-founded.

 During Schapera’s tenure, Crowd Media underwent a transformational change to leverage its database of human-to-human conversations into artificial intelligence capable of engaging in human-to-computer conversations.
-This transformation was announced by Schapera following his appointment as Chairman as a 3-year-plan that would culminate in commercialisation of the new conversational AI platform by 2022.
+These conversations would be powered by AI while interactions would be delivered by digital humans whose visual presentations were replicas of real humans with audio delivered by voice cloning.

-In September 2021, Crowd Media confirmed the appointment of Idan Schmorak as CEO.
-This was followed by the Company announcing its first revenue-generating client for its conversational AI platform when contracted by South African healthcare company PangeaMed for a telehealth solution to assist medical professionals address patient queries using artificial intelligence.
+In September 2021, Crowd Media appointed Idan Schmorak as CEO.

-In October 2022, Crowd Media confirmed that it has been engaged by one of the Big Five tech company to supply three digital avatars licences for the purpose of information delivery, where each will be able to interact with real people and be powered entirely by artificial intelligence.
-The avatars will be able to converse in multiple languages which can potentially save the client hiring multiple employees to cover different regions.
+In October 2022, Crowd Media confirmed that it has been engaged by one of the Big Five tech companies to supply three digital avatar licences for the purpose of information delivery, where each will be able to interact with real people and be powered entirely by artificial intelligence.
+The digital humans will be able to converse in multiple languages, which can potentially save the client from hiring multiple employees to cover different regions.

-In December 2022, Crowd Media changed its name to Unith (ASX: UNT) while retaining its corporate structure as a publicly listed company.
+In December 2022, Crowd Media changed its name to UNITH (ASX: UNT) while retaining its corporate structure as a publicly listed company.